 That stops today!
 In this episode of Whiteboard Wednesday, Brandt Krueger of Event Technology Consulting will be guiding you through the 4 most common types of event lighting and how they apply to your event design.

-Video Transcription: What are the Most Common Types of Event Lighting
+What Are The Most Common Types of Event Lighting?

 Lekos are Highly Adjustable Lights